 Started by lightning, the Granite Fire burned approximately 340 acres in summer 2011.
-Post-fire exams indicate that the affected acres are under-stocked.
-The reforestation prescription calls for a fall planting at a spacing of 12 feet by 12 feet, using six-inch containerized grown western larch and Douglas-fir seedlings.
+Post-fire examination indicates that the affected acres are under-stocked.
+The reforestation plan calls for a fall planting at a spacing of 12 feet by 12 feet, using six-inch container-grown western larch and Douglas-fir seedlings.
 Approximately 300 trees per acre will be planted across the project area.

 Planting will commence after sufficient fall rainfall, ensuring good seedling survival.
-Spacing will vary across the site to take advantage of the best micro-sites the will decrease mortality and protect the trees from snow, sun and trampling and browsing by big game.
+Spacing will vary across the site to decrease mortality and protect the trees from snow, sun, and trampling and browsing by big game.